HGrzywacz/rsp2k/README.md

 Code is tested with python '''3.2.'''

+## Get\_top

+Tool for making lists.
+It's called get top but it's for getting top, new, controversial and hot.
+Interface is as simple as possible:

+	$ get_top.py kindle 10 new

+Gets ten newest submissions from r/kindle.

+	$ get_top.py 60 day askreddit

+Gets 60 top (default action) from day from r/askreddit.

+	$ get_top.py controversial 321 all world_news

+Gets 321 most controversial submissions of all time from r/world\_news.
+As you can see order of arguments is irrelevant and none of them is mandatory!
+Just type out what you want.
+If you ask me it's "don't make me think" rule personified (codified?).

+List will be seved with a proper name (that will be displayed) in current directory OR if you want to lists/ folder - just create it.

 ## Temporary testing

 Mobi content file creation, opf, toc.html, toc.ncx from few .rhtml files I've prepared: